GIANT COVALENT STRUCTURES

 - Buckminster Fullerene C60

-is shown and the bonds form a pattern like a soccer ball.
-Others are
+,the first to be discovered, is shown on the right and the bonds form a pattern like a soccer ball.

 oval shaped like a rugby ball.
 It is a black solid insoluble in